ibm-cloud-docs/vpc/bs_snapshots_view.md

    - [Create a volume from the snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui)
    - [Edit fast restore](/docs/vpc?topic=vpc-snapshots-vpc-manage#snapshots-edit-fast-restore), or delete a snapshot.

-### Listing all consistency groups of snapshots in the UI
+### Listing all consistency groups of snapshots in the console
 {: #consistency-group-vpc-view-list-ui}

 In the console, you can view a list of all consistency groups that you created, with the most recent one at the beginning of the list.
 You can filter the list to view specific consistency groups.